PaNOSC-ViNYL/ase/doc/ase/lattice.rst

 Usage
 -----

-The lattice objects are called with a number of aguments specifying e.g. the size and orientation of the lattice.
+The lattice objects are called with a number of arguments specifying e.g. the size and orientation of the lattice.
 All arguments should be given as named arguments.